Stained-Glass... Marble Columns... Convenient Picture Window... Struggling Damsel... I think we have a Final Boss

-- FFVII: Since the first major portion of the game all takes place in one city, Shinra Headquarters becomes the first of the game's Disc One Final Dungeon.
+- Since the first major portion of Final Fantasy VII all takes place in one city, Shinra Headquarters becomes the first of the game's Disc One Final Dungeon.
 Subverted as when you arrive at President Shinra's office he's already been killed by Sephiroth.
 Played straight with the boss fight between Cloud and Rufus on the office balcony.

 - The end of Action Doom 2 Urban Brawl is set in the Phylex headquarters, with the final showdown (though not with the Corrupt Corporate Executive himself, since he's wheelchair-bound and just sends his mooks and a friggin' helicopter at you) taking place in the boss' office.

 - Mass Effect 2 has a very brief and very one-sided fight during Thane's recruitment mission, where Thane drops in on Nassana Dantius' guards and massacres the entire room in a couple of seconds.

 - Also, in the original Mass Effect the final fight takes place in The Council Chambers, although the Big Bad is a trespasser there and you're actually defending it.

 - Fighting Force 64 inverts this.
 The very first level is the parking area outside the office building.
 After that place (and the penthouse) is cleared, it's back to the streets.

 - The Final Boss of No More Heroes 2: Desperate Struggle, who will teach you to seriously hate that massive window.